riyadhrazzaq/text/_posts/2020-09-26-email-using-python.md

 We see 3 extra information.
 Content-Type is type of the msg body.
 Content-Transfer-Encoding is how the string in message body is encoded.
 Existance of `MIME-Version: 1.0` indicates that this message maintains MIME (Multipurpose Internet Mail Extensions) standard.

 ## MIME in short
 MIME basically says that each message body consists of multiple parts.
 A message is described as maintype and subtype.
 Generally written as `maintype/subtype`, e.g., `text/plain`, `text/html`, `application/pdf`, `image/png` etc. These informations are stored in `Content-Type` header that we have seen before.
 These MIME types let's us attach images, files, html inside a mail.
-Since a message body can have multiple combinatio of these, there should be some MIME type that lets us contain any of these inside the body.
+Since a message body can have multiple combination of these, there should be some MIME type that lets us contain any of these inside the body.
 Those MIME types are known as `multipart/mixed`.
 So, imagine a tree data structure, root `multipart/mixed` will contain concrete types such as `text/plain` as nodes, and these nodes will contain the actual message or files as leaves.

 ## Sending Mail via SMTPlib